Nova-Blackstock/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?
 5. What is JSON data?

+1. How would you describe acessibility on the web to someone new to programming?

+        Accessbility means that in the design of your code, you are considering how those with impairments will be able to consume your content.
+You want to think about screenreaders, people with motor impairments, and many other things.

+2. Talk about 3 different things you can do to ensure your website is accessible.

+        You can write your HTML with proper context to help screen readers.
+        You can describe images using "alt='description'."
+        You can increase the proximity to a link that a cursor will be able to click on it.

+3. How would you explain the concept of a variable to someone new to programming?

+        A variable is a representation of other information.
+This is done so that we can reference this information in simple nomenclature.

+4. What is the purpose of using functions in code?

+        Functions perform a set of actions that has been pre-coded.
+Once the function is designed, one must simply invoke it as opposed to manually writing it out every time it is needed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions